 All of the above listed items must be in accordance with the approved plans, and also the local Building and Safety Department's requirements.

-Some basic information to help you with epoxying rebar dowels or bolts:
+Some basic tips to help you with epoxying rebar dowels or bolts:

-Always drill your hole 1/8" greater than the size of the bolt or rebar that you are epoxying.
+3)- Most epoxy manufacturer's require that you drill your hole 1//16" - 1/8" greater than the size of the bolt or rebar that you are epoxying.
 This is required by manufacturers to make sure that there is room in the hole so enough epoxy can surround the rod.

-Keep this helpful information in mind when getting ready to install any hold downs, anchor bolts, or rebar dowels and the inspection should be no problem!
+Keep these tips in mind when getting ready to install any hold downs, anchor bolts, or rebar dowels and the inspection should be fine.

-If you have any questions regarding the Special Inspection requirements for epoxy installed bolts or rebar dowels into existing concrete, feel free to call us anytime!
+If your project is located anywhere in the Santa Barbara, Ventura or Los Angles areas, and you have any questions regarding the Special Inspection requirements for Epoxy installed Bolts or Rebar Dowel Inspections, Shearwall Nailing Inspections, Concrete Placement Inspections, and more, feel free to call us anytime!